 Watershed health — Puget Sound Region update

 We investigated the health of stream habitats in the Puget Sound Status and Trends Region in 2009, 2013, and 2021.
-The region showed variable biological conditions, with the highest physical and chemical stressors involving stream substrate and water chemistry.
+The region showed variable biological conditions, with physical and chemical indicators of stream substrate and water chemistry most often found in poor condition.

 Large river lined with fir trees and mountains in the distance